 3. Boo

-Core features: MBTI-based matching, personality filters, social universe structure, deep conversation focus.
+Core features: MBTI-based matching, personality filters, profile browsing.

 Pricing: Free with premium features.